therealtrex/GCP-GDIMacGyver/content/Lab2_dataflow/lab_2_dataflow.en.md

-# Ingesting GCP cloud logging data into Dataflow to Splunk HEC (PUSHL) method.
+# Ingesting GCP cloud logging data into Dataflow to Splunk HEC (PUSH) method.
 Welcome to Lab 2.
 Let's get into it!

 >[!NOTE]